The past week we’ve explained to you what Phishing is.

 Here you are 6 ways to check if you’re reading a Phishing email:

-- Check accurately sender’s email domain: often phishing campaign uses domains that could slightly be misled as to the legitimate one.
+- Check the sender’s email domain accurately: often phishing campaign uses domains that could slightly be misled as to the legitimate one.
 It’s common to see domains like paypa1.com instead of paypal.com or blockchaín.info instead of blockchain.info.

-- Keep your eyes opened for hyperlinks and attachments (even if hidden in buttons or graphic components).
+- Keep your eyes open for hyperlinks and attachments (even if hidden in buttons or graphic components).
 A common practice is to insert a hyperlink to a rogue web login page or payment page with very similar graphics and domain.
-If in doubt try going directly to the website of the service provider without using the suspect link.
+If in doubt, try going directly to the service provider’s website without using the suspect link.

-- Always check for the date and email’s object: often you’ll see messages arriving in the middle of the night or with a object that does not make sense or does not match the content.
+- Always check for the date and email’s object: often, you’ll see messages arriving in the middle of the night or with an object that does not make sense or does not match the content.

-- A bit of paranoia is always wise: always check twice before proceeding doing something requested.
+- A bit of paranoia is always wise: always check twice before proceeding with doing something requested.

 It’s wise to keep eyes open, but it’s even better to know that solutions such as our Cognitive Security Platform provide an exceptional line of defense.
-When a provider chooses to protect their services through our platform, we become the last line of protection of the consumer.
-Probably you’ll still receive annoying phishing messages, but as soon as the cybercriminal tries to get the access, we’ll catch him.
+When a provider chooses to protect their services through our platform, we become the last line of consumer protection.
+Probably you’ll still receive annoying phishing messages, but as soon as the cybercriminal tries to get access, we’ll catch him.